lewagon/dotfiles/02-OOP/01-OO-Basics/03-Basic-OOP/README.md

 end
 ```

-- You should be able to measure the height of the tree.
+These are the guidelines you have to implement:

+### Survival & Age
 - You should be able to find out if the tree is dead.
+- The orange tree **cannot** die until it reaches 50 years old.
+- After 50 years, the probability of dying increases each year.
+- No tree can live more than 100 years.
 - Each year, the tree should age by 1 year (it becomes older and taller, and eventually dies).

+### Height
+- You should be able to measure the height of the tree.
 - A tree grows 1 meter per year until it is 10 years old.
 Then it stops growing.

-- The orange tree **cannot** die until it reaches 50 years old.
-- After 50 years, the probability of dying increases each year.
-- No tree can live more than 100 years.
+### Fruits
 - A tree will produce 100 fruits a year once it is more than 5 years old.
 - A tree will produce 200 fruits a year when it reaches 10 years old.
 - A tree will not produce fruits once it reaches 15 years old.